-When my copy of The Incendiaries arrived in the mail from the lovely people at Riverhead Books (thank you!), I almost cried.
+When my copy of The Incendiaries arrived in the mail, I almost cried.
 I’ve been looking forward to reading this one for months, and I was thrilled to finally have a copy in my hands!
 The Incendiaries wasn’t what I thought it was going to be, but it definitely surpassed my high expectations.

 From the jacket:

 Phoebe Lin and Will Kendall meet their first month at an elite American university.
 Phoebe is a glamorous girl who doesn’t tell anyone she blames herself for her mother’s recent death.
 Will is a misfit scholarship boy transferring in from Bible college, waiting tables to get by.
 What he knows for sure is that he loves Phoebe.

 Haunted by her loss, Phoebe is increasingly drawn into a religious group- a secretive cult tied to North Korea- founded by a charismatic former student with an enigmatic past involving Phoebe’s Korean American family.
 Will struggles to confront the obsession consuming the one he loves, and the fundamentalism he’s tried to escape.
 When the group bombs several buildings in the name of faith, killing five people, Phoebe disappears.
 Will devotes himself to finding her, tilting into obsession himself, seeking answers to what happened to Phoebe and if she could have been responsible for this violent act.

 At its heart, The Incendiaries is a story about loss: loss of faith, of family, of love, and what that means for different people.
 For Will, who has already lost his faith and family, it means tracking down the woman he loves and saving her from the life she’s chosen to lead.
 But for Phoebe, who blames herself for her mother’s sudden death, it means running away from love and from faith, and turning to something horrible in return.